Heritage Creek Farm & Education Center

 A message from Cindi hughes, owner

 Organic farming dwells deep within my soul.
-My youthful memories are filled with walking barefoot in the warm soil, nurturing crops to ripeness, harvesting produce for our daily meals and preserving food for winter storage.
-I am a prodigy child of the organic movement that was locally inspired by Rodale Institute and Gene Logsdon.
-From seedling to adulthood, I have been nourished by wholesome food and have been steeped in the love of caretaking the land.
+My youthful memories are filled with walking barefoot in warm soil, nurturing crops to ripeness, harvesting produce for daily meals, and preserving food for winter storage.
+I am a child of the organic movement, inspired locally by the Rodale Institute and Gene Logsdon.
+From seedling to adulthood, I have been nourished by wholesome food and steeped in the love of caretaking the land.

-We live in a face paced age of technology where a lifestyle rooted in the simplicity of farm life is like finding a pearl in an oyster.
+We live in a fast-paced age of technology where a lifestyle rooted in the simplicity of farm life is like finding a pearl inside an oyster.
 Children are growing up without experiencing the wonders of nature.
-The art of growing our own food is becoming a lost tradition, in need of revitalization.
+The art of growing our own food is becoming a lost tradition, urgently in need of revitalization.

-Our farm's mission is to plant the seeds of learning.
-Through teaching regenerative agricultural practices we can spark meaningful conversations, light the fire for environmental awareness and model how individual actions can make a difference in our world.
+Our farm’s mission is to plant the seeds of learning.
+By teaching regenerative agricultural practices, we spark meaningful conversations, ignite environmental awareness, and model how individual actions can create positive change in our world.

-At Heritage Creek, we hope to cultivate a new generation that values a healthy lifestyle and understands the local and global responsibilities of taking care of the environment.
-Our mission is two-fold in nature - raising wholesome food and educating and encouraging people to grow their own food!
+At Heritage Creek, we hope to cultivate a new generation that values a healthy lifestyle and understands the local and global responsibilities of caring for the environment.
+Our mission is twofold—raising wholesome food and educating and encouraging people to grow their own.

-Heritage Creek Farm offers an authentic farm experience.
-Our farm is a popular destination for field trips.
-Our summer camp serves children in Lancaster, York, Lebanon, Berks, and Dauphin Counties and also welcomes children from other areas of the country that are visiting family during the summer.
+Heritage Creek Farm offers an authentic farm experience and is a popular destination for school field trips.
+Our summer camp welcomes children from Lancaster, York, Lebanon, Berks, and Dauphin Counties, as well as visiting children from other parts of the country who are spending the summer with family in South Central Pennsylvania.

 Why the name Heritage Creek?

 Here in Lancaster County, PA, we are blessed with a mild climate, plentiful rainfall, and rich soil.
-Southeastern PA is also rich in values, traditions, culture, and knowledge handed down by previous generations.
-Our owner, Cindi Hughes, comes from a long line of ancestors that valued the importance of growing and preserving their own food.
+Southeastern Pennsylvania is also rich in values, traditions, culture, and knowledge passed down through generations.
+Our owner, Cindi Hughes, comes from a long line of ancestors who deeply valued the importance of growing and preserving their own food.

-The tiny creek that graces our 26+ acre hillside property, is a tributary of the Little Chiques Creek.
-We are a small part of a large system of creeks that flow into the Susquehanna River and eventually leads into the Chesapeake Bay.
-The creek and its surrounding riparian buffer, provide a wetland ecosystem to explore, and a memorable place for campers to cool off a bit during hot summer days.
+The small creek that meanders through our 26+ acre hillside property is a tributary of the Little Chiques Creek.
+We are a small part of a larger network of waterways that flow into the Susquehanna River and eventually the Chesapeake Bay.
+This creek and its surrounding riparian buffer create a vibrant wetland ecosystem, offering campers a unique space to explore and a refreshing spot to cool off on hot summer days.

 • Environmental literacy